Failure to Appear

 Failure to Appear Warrant in Florida – Visit the website of the Florida State Legislature to find Statutes under Title XLVII for Criminal Procedure and Corrections under Chapter 901 for arrests.
 Read more about the issuance of an arrest warrant, the execution of a warrant, how summons are issued and served, when an arrest by an officer without warrant is lawful, when a notice to appear by an officer without a warrant is lawful, and the detention of foreign nationals.

-Attorney for a Failure to Appear Warrant in Fort Lauderdale, FL
+Fort Lauderdale Attorney for Failure to Appear in Florida

 If you have an outstanding failure to warrant in Fort Lauderdale, FL, or the surrounding areas in Broward County, then contact an experienced criminal defense attorney at Meltzer & Bell.
 Our attorneys for warrants can help you resolve the underlying case while fighting for the best possible result.